Atlas of plant and animal histology

 Middle-sized veins

 These veins are smaller (about 10 mm in diameter) than large veins and account for most of the veins of the organism.
 The shape of the medium-sized veins is more irregular than that of the arteries.
 The three tunicae are clearly observed.
-The tunica intima shows endothelium, basal lamina, and a thin layer of connective tissue containing some smooth muscle cells.
+The tunica intima shows endothelium, basal lamina, and a thin layer of connective tissue containing a few smooth muscle cells.
 Sometimes, an internal elastic membrane can be distinguished.
-The tunica media, although thinner than in the larger arteries, show several layers of smooth muscle cells scattered among connective tissue.
+The tunica media, while thinner than in the larger arteries, show several layers of smooth muscle cells interspersed with connective tissue.
 The tunica adventitia is formed of connective tissue and is thicker than the tunica media.

 Venules

 There are two types of venules: postcapillary and muscular.
-Postcapillary veins receive the blood directly from capillaries.
+Postcapillary veins obtain the blood directly from capillaries.
 They have a very small diameter (about 0.1 mm).
-The adhesion properties of the endothelial cells change by molecular signals, which allows lymphocytes and blood serum to easily cross the endothelial layer.
-These venules do not show a "true" tunica media.
+The adhesion properties of the endothelial cells change by molecular signals, which allow lymphocytes and blood serum to easily cross the endothelial layer.
+These venules do not show a "true" tunica media (figure 5).
 Muscular venules, about 1 mm in diameter, are located after the postcapillary venules.
 They have a tunica media with one or two layers of smooth muscle cells and also show a thin tunica adventitia.

 Heart

-The heart is the organ that pumps blood through the circulatory system, helped by body movements.
-It is mostly made up of cardiac muscle cells, a cell type only found in this organ.
+The heart is the organ that pumps the blood in the circulatory system, helped by body movements.
+It is mostly made up of cardiac muscle cells, a cell type unique to this organ.

-The mammal heart has four chambers, two ventricles that pump the blood, and two auricles, one that gathers the pulmonary blood and the other that collects the blood from the rest of the body.
+The mammalian heart consists of four chambers: two ventricles that pump the blood and two auricles, one that receives the pulmonary blood and the other that collects the blood from the rest of the body.
 The two auricles are separated by the interventricular septum, and the two ventricles by the ventricular septum (Figure 7).
-In each of the auricle entrances, there is a valve that prevents the blood from refluxing.
+At each of the auricle entrances, there is a valve that prevents the blood from flowing backward.

-The walls of both ventricles and auricles are made up of three layers: epicardium, myocardium and endocardium.
+The walls of both ventricles and auricles are made up of three layers: epicardium, myocardium, and endocardium.
 The epicardium is the outer layer composed of mesothelium outward and connective tissue inward.
 Blood vessels and nerves that enter the cardiac muscle run through the epicardium.
 Many adipose cells are also found in this layer.
-Myocardium is mostly cardiac muscular cells, intermingled with scarce connective tissue.
-In ventricles, the myocardium is thicker than in the auricles and shows an inner and an outer layer.
+The myocardium is mostly cardiac muscular cells, intermingled with scarce connective tissue.
+In the ventricles, the myocardium is thicker than in the auricles and shows an inner and an outer layer.
 The muscles of the outer layer are arranged in spirals and swirls, whereas the inner layer wraps around the ventricles and auricles.
-The endocardium is formed of an endothelium, in contact with the blood, and connective tissue containing some smooth muscle cells.
-Connective tissue in the endocardium, in contact with the myocardium, contains blood vessels and nerves.
+The endocardium is formed of an endothelium in contact with the blood and connective tissue containing some smooth muscle cells.
+The connective tissue in the endocardium, in contact with the myocardium, contains blood vessels and nerves.

 The interventricular septum (or ventricular septum) is composed of cardiac muscle lined by endothelium.
 The interauricular septum (or atrial septum) is thinner and shows the same tissular organization as the interventricular septum, although it is a fibrous structure in some parts.

 In humans, there is a specialized structure known as the atrial appendix, which is found in the pericardium, next to the free wall of the left auricle.
 It regulates the vascular blood volume.
 The atrial appendix is 46 mm in size and may contain 9 ml of blood.
-When cardiomiocytes stretch, the atrial appendix releases hormones, such as the atrial natriuretic peptide and the brain natriuretic peptide, into the coronary sinus.
+When cardiomiocytes are stretched, the atrial appendix releases hormones like atrial natriuretic peptide and brain natriuretic peptide into the coronary sinus.
 These peptides enter the bloodstream and regulate blood pressure.